Lattawat/FRA263-Demo_Software/docs/source/get_started.rst

      - ``N``
      - The ``group_number`` everything else is started with.

-The full build and flash procedure, and the reasoning behind each setting, are in ``claude-visualizer-ws/encoder_data_publisher/MICROROS_NOTES.md`` and on the :doc:`verification_system/teensy_firmware` page.
+The reasoning behind each setting, and a walkthrough of the firmware code, are in ``claude-visualizer-ws/encoder_data_publisher/MICROROS_NOTES.md`` and on the :doc:`verification_system/teensy_firmware` page.